YottaDB/YDBDoc/GTMMessageRecovery/errors.rst

 MUPIP Warning: This message indicates that the requested journaling state (nnnn) and current replication state (rrrr) do not match and the command must explicitly specify an outcome such that they do match.

 Action: Using DSE, dump the file header for each affected region.
-If the replication state is "WAS_ON" please consult the section on "Recovering from the replication WAS_ON state" from the Administration and Operations Guide.
+If the replication state is "WAS_ON" please consult the section on "Recovering from the replication WAS_ON state" from the `Administration and Operations Guide <https://docs.yottadb.com/AdminOpsGuide/index.html>`_.
 For all other cases, issue one or more commands that leave journaling and replication either both ON or both OFF.

 -----------------------
 REPLLOGOPN